Does your beard have split ends? Here's what's causing them and how to avoid them in the future!

 Other causes of issues that lead to split ends are:

-- Excessive coloring.
+Excessive coloring.
 Whether for expressive reasons or to cover the greys, over coloring damages the hair follicles.
-If you must colour, try to reduce the frequency and opt for colouring products that contain the least mount of harsh chemicals.
+If you must color, try to reduce the frequency and opt for coloring products that contain the least mount of harsh chemicals.
 And always be sure to nourish your beard with the right beard products

 Tools needed for a solid trim sessions:

-- Beard oil or moisturiser for softness and health
+Beard oil or moisturizer for softness and health

 Steps to take when trimming your beard:

-- Finishing touch: Apply the beard oil or moisturiser.
+Finishing touch: Apply the beard oil or moisturizer.
 This will help keep your beard healthy and prevent them from drying out.